Prajwal8651/project-chatbot/readme.md

-## This project involves developing a GenAI-based chatbot using Python, designed to provide intelligent and interactive responses.
+## This project involves developing a GenAI-based chatbot using Python, designed to provide intelligent and interactive responses.hi